 Assigned 10+ new clients and 6 returning clients for London Fashion Week 2022, and was asked to recreate looks using Charlotte Tilbury Beauty’s fall and winter collection

 Researched each product thoroughly and designed 5 mood boards that directly addressed the brand’s ‘hydrated’, ‘healthy’, and ‘post-gym glow’ requirements

 Applied curated makeup looks while paying close attention to clients’ complexions, skin types, and preferences, leading to positive reviews from each client and their respective designers

 3. While writing a cover letter

-Applying the STAR framework while writing a cover letter helps you include specific experiences or skills that aren’t on your CV.
+Not sure what to write in a cover letter to round out your application?
+Applying the STAR framework helps you include specific experiences or skills that aren’t on your CV.
 And if you write your STAR responses well, you might even capture an employer’s attention and prompt them to schedule an interview with you.